Understanding the Types of Autism Spectrum Disorder

 3. Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS)

 PDD-NOS is the classification that’s typically used when a child shows signs of being on the autism spectrum, but can’t be classified into a specific type.
 Usually, the child will display mild signs of autism without covering the full scope of the disorder, making it one of the more mild types of autism spectrum disorder.
-Symptoms usually involve difficulties with language and/or social situations, and they may be evident even in infancy.
+Symptoms usually involve difficulties with language and/or social situations, repetitive behaviors and they may be evident even in infancy.

 4. Rett Syndrome